This short quick reference guide provides guidance on OSHA bloodborne pathogen standard coverage for freelance (contract) tattoo artists.

 - Free HBV vaccinations for employees with exposure risk to human blood and other body fluids

-- Annual and refresher Bloodborne Pathogen training.
+- Annual and refresher Bloodborne Pathogen training for body artists.

 Note: This document is not intended to cover all OSHA standards that may apply.